Finding Legal Help

 - any combination of these kinds of services

-See the Utah State Bar's Overview of Public Service Program (utahbar.org) web page for more information about working with lawyers
+The Utah State Bar's Overview of Public Service Programs, Information, and Resources web page has more information about working with lawyers.

-The Utah State Bar's Consumer Assistance Program (utahbar.org) is designed to help resolve conflicts between clients and their attorneys.
-This program also allows you to file a complaint against an attorney besides your own.
+The Utah State Bar's Consumer Assistance Program is designed to help resolve conflicts between clients and their lawyers or paralegals.
+This program also allows you to file a complaint against a legal professional besides your own.

-The Bar also offers a Fee Arbitration Service (utahbar.org) to work out fee disputes between clients and their attorneys.
+The Bar also offers a Fee Dispute Resolution Program to work out fee disputes between clients and their lawyers or licensed paralegal practitioner.

 Unauthorized Practice of Law

-Only attorneys licensed by the Utah State Bar can practice law in Utah.
-Paralegals, notarios, immigration consultants and others may not give legal advice or otherwise practice law unless they are licensed attorneys.
-You can use the Utah State Bar's attorney directory (services.utahbar.org) to see if someone is a licensed Utah attorney.
+Only lawyers and Licensed Paralegal Practitioners licensed by the Utah State Bar can practice law in Utah.
+Paralegals, notarios, immigration consultants and others may not give legal advice or otherwise practice law unless they are licensed lawyers or Licensed Paralegal Practitioners.
+You can use the Utah State Bar's directory to see if someone is a licensed Utah lawyer or Licensed Paralegal Practitioner.

 Supreme Court Rule of Professional Practice 14-802 defines the practice of law.
 The rule also says that giving clerical help to fill out court forms is not the practice of law if no fee is charged.

 If you believe someone is practicing law without a license, you can report them to the Utah State Bar.
-For more information, see the Utah State Bar's Unauthorized Practice of Law web page (utahbar.org).
+For more information, see the Utah State Bar's Unauthorized Practice of Law web page.

 Law libraries have print and online resources including statutes, regulations, court rules, and court decisions, as well as legal encyclopedias, form books, and books about specific areas of law.
 Most law books are written for legal professionals, but some books are written for non-lawyers.
 Law library staff can't give you legal advice, but they can show you how to use their resources.